 In a 1-2-page personal response, you will complete the phrase "Gender and sexuality shape popular culture because..." and then provide a brief explanation for your opinion.
 This is a very short assignment so you need to be as clear and concise as possible.
 The goal of the assignment is to introduce us to your writing and to get you to start thinking about the role of gender, sexuality and consumption in your own life.
-No outside sources can be used for this assignment.
+You should focus on your opinion, but if you'd like to back it up using outside sources, make sure that you cite ALL material that you use.
+You should use the MLA format for citations.
+There is a link on CuLearn that outlines how to do this.
 You will submit it via CuLearn.
 We will discuss the assignment more as the due date approaches.